The Palms Neighborhood Council

 When I am not serving youth and families or volunteering with the Palms NC, I enjoy being in the sun, reading, listening to music, the beach, and dining across L.A.

 I am the Palms Neighborhood Council Secretary.
 As a civil engineer and architect, I am committed to making Palms cleaner, greener, safer, and better planned.
 I have lived in Palms for six years and I think our neighborhood is one of the best kept secrets in LA.
-In the last year, I have been an active volunteer with the Green Committee, and have just taken on the Co-chair role with Jessalyn Waldron.
-I also volunteer for many other organizations, including Tree People, American Cancer Society, SoCal Westy Swing club (current Treasurer), and as a Peer Navigator for FORCE (Facing Our Risk of Cancer Empowered).
+Since 2018, I have been an active volunteer with the Green Committee, and in August 2019 took on the Co-chair role with Jessalyn Waldron.
+I also volunteer for many other organizations, including Tree People, American Cancer Society, SoCal Westy Swing Dance club (current Treasurer), Pinups for Pitbulls, and as a Peer Navigator for FORCE (Facing Our Risk of Cancer Empowered).
 Giving back is a core value of mine.
 I am passionate about my career working on historic buildings and solar projects.
 My role requires me to keep multiple parties organized, on-task, on schedule, and code-compliant; and this detail-oriented skill set makes me well-suited for the role of Secretary.
 I look forward to helping make our great neighborhood even better.

 Community-Based Organization Representative